 ASK THE WILD BEES

-Sharing a meditation with you to connect to the wisdom of the wild bees for guidance and insight.
+Nature loves to speak to us if we can pause long enough to listen.
+Sharing a meditation to connect to the wisdom of the wild bees:

 1. Place a pad and pen next to you for writing.

 2. Lay or sit in a comfortable position.

 3. Ask what question do you need insights or guidance on.

 4. State your question clearly, out loud or in your head.
 As succinct as possible.

 5. Then frame as the following - My intention is to connect with the wild bees and ask (add your question)

 7. Begin to play the meditation track, close your eyes and state your intention 3 times, in your head or out loud.
 It is best to listen to the sound through headphones.

 8. Focus your intention on your core (area beneath you belly button), your heart, or the centre of your forehead (between your eyes).
 Where ever you feel drawn.
 Or if you have a part of your body that needs attention then focus here.